nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - **Controller (Command and Parser)**: Responsible for parsing user input and invoking the appropriate commands.
 - **Model (InternshipList)**: Manages the state of the application, including the list of internships and tasks.
 - **Storage**: Responsible for loading and saving data from and to the disk.

+#### Overview

+The `EasInternship` class serves as the entry point of the application.
+It manages the application's main loop, where the user is continually prompted for input, and commands are processed in response.
+The class is responsible for initializing the UI, loading saved data, and handling user input until the user chooses to exit the program.

+### Key Responsibilities

+- **Initialization**: Initializes the necessary components for the application, such as the `Ui`, `InternshipList`, and `Parser` classes.
+It also loads any saved data from the storage into the `InternshipList`.
+- **Main Loop**: Continuously prompts the user for input.
+The input is parsed by the `Parser`, and the corresponding `Command` is executed.
+If the user enters the exit command, the loop terminates.
+- **Command Processing**: After parsing the user input, the corresponding `Command` object is executed.
+The application catches and displays any errors that occur during command execution.
+- **Saving State**: Upon exiting, the current state of the `InternshipList` is saved to a file to ensure persistence across sessions.

 ---